 What other features might be included in the new stadium?

-The plan for the new venue includes locker rooms for home and visiting teams, a team store for both DMPS high schools and Drake, multiple concession stands and restrooms, a press box, and a playground.
+The plan for the new venue includes locker rooms for home and visiting teams, a team store for both DMPS high schools and Drake, multiple concession stands and restrooms, and a press box.